 “The bigger an image’s file size, the longer it takes your web browser to load that image, which increases your website’s loading time as a whole.
 And the longer your website’s loading time, the more likely Google will penalize you,” he says.

 Compression blends similarly colored pixels into single pixels to reduce the image’s resolution, and in turn, file size.
-But since the human eye is more sensitive to light and dark detail than color detail, we’re not able to detect the color differences between an uncompressed and compressed image, so the perceived quality stays the same, just like the pictures below.
+But since the human eye is more sensitive to light and dark detail than color detail, we’re not able to detect the color differences between an uncompressed and compressed image, so the perceived quality stays the same.

-As you can see, the uncompressed image’s file size is almost four times bigger than the compressed image.
+An uncompressed image’s file size could be four times bigger than the compressed image.
 Yet, the compressed image still has the same perceived quality as the uncompressed image, and it’ll load much faster.